University of Bolton, Deane Road, Bolton. BL3 5AB

 Start date:

-The University of Bolton's Level 6 BSc (Hons) Operating Department Practice (Degree Apprenticeship) is designed to develop highly specialised healthcare professionals that will perfectly match your organisation's current and future needs.
+The University of Bolton's Level 6 BSc (Hons) Operating Department Practice (Degree Apprenticeship) is designed to develop highly specialised healthcare professionals that perfectly match your organisation's current and future needs.
 You can offer structured on-the-job training and an internationally recognised qualification, helping you to attract the best new talent and retain valued staff through career progression.
 Integrating study into the normal working week will allow your apprentices to put their new skills and understanding into practice immediately, benefitting your organisation without delay.

 Striking a balance between the technical and scientific aspects of perioperative care and the softer skills that support communication, wellbeing and caring for the patient, study at the University complements learning in the workplace.
 This course focuses on helping your apprentices learn to provide skilled assistance to surgeons and anaesthetists and work alongside nursing and healthcare colleagues to deliver excellent individualised care and support during anaesthesia, surgery and recovery.
-We’ll guide them as they gain the skills, knowledge and behaviours to respond to a patient’s needs throughout their surgical experience and perioperative care.
+We'll guide them as they gain the skills, knowledge and behaviours to respond to patients' needs throughout their surgical experience and perioperative care.

 Our dynamic and multi-disciplinary course team will work to prepare your apprentices to manage the care of patients scheduled for routine procedures as well as respond to life-threatening emergencies.
 We aim to support apprentices to develop the core knowledge, skills and behaviours required to work with patients of all ages in operating theatres and other perioperative environments.